cairaaa/party-games-bot/README.md

 # party-games-bot
-a remake of my original party games discord bot in typescript
+a monorepo of my first typescript project, a party games discord bot